Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 1: Supplementary experimental methods

 We used a wild-type strain MG1655.
 Before the time-lapse observation, we inoculated the strain from a glycerol stock into $2\unit{ml}$ growth medium in a test tube.
 The same medium as for the main observation was used (LB broth, M9(Glc+a.a.) or M9(Glc)).
 After shaking it overnight at $37\degc$, we transferred $20\unit{\mu{}l}$ of the incubated suspension to $2\unit{ml}$ fresh medium and cultured it until the OD at $600\unit{nm}$ wavelength reached $0.1$-$0.5$.
 The bacterial suspension was finally diluted to $\mathrm{OD}=0.05$ before it was inoculated on the coverslip.

 For this experiment, we used a substrate with wells of $55\unit{\mu{}m}$ diameter and $0.8\unit{\mu{}m}$ depth.
 The well diameter was chosen so that all cells in the well can be recorded.
 The device was placed on the microscope stage, in the incubation box maintained at $37\degc$.
 The microscope we used was Leica DMi8, equipped with a 100x (N.A.
 1.30) oil immersion objective and operated by Leica LasX.
-To fill the device with growth medium, we injected fresh medium stored at $37\degc$ from the inlet (Fig.~S1), at the rate of $60\unit{ml/hr}$ for $5\unit{min}$ by a syringe pump (NE-1000, New Era Pump Systems).
+To fill the device with growth medium, we injected fresh medium stored at $37\degc$ from the inlet (Supplementary~Fig.~1), at the rate of $60\unit{ml~hr^{-1}}$ for $5\unit{min}$ by a syringe pump (NE-1000, New Era Pump Systems).

-In the beginning of the observation, growth medium was constantly supplied at the rate of $2\unit{ml/hr}$ (flow speed approximately $0.2\unit{mm/sec}$ above the membrane).
-When a microcolony composed of approximately 100 cells appeared, we quickly switched the medium to a non-nutritious buffer (PBS or M9 medium with $\alpha$-methyl-D-glucoside ($\alpha$MG), see Table~S1) stored at $37\degc$, by exchanging the syringe.
-The flow rate was set to be $60\unit{ml/hr}$ for the first 5 minutes, then returned to $2\unit{ml/hr}$.
+In the beginning of the observation, growth medium was constantly supplied at the rate of $2\unit{ml~hr^{-1}}$ (flow speed approximately $0.2\unit{mm~sec^{-1}}$ above the membrane).
+When a microcolony composed of approximately 100 cells appeared, we quickly switched the medium to a non-nutritious buffer (PBS or M9 medium with $\alpha$-methyl-D-glucoside ($\alpha$MG), see Supplementary~Table~1) stored at $37\degc$, by exchanging the syringe.
+The flow rate was set to be $60\unit{ml~hr^{-1}}$ for the first 5 minutes, then returned to $2\unit{ml~hr^{-1}}$.
 Throughout the experiment, the device and the media were always in the microscope incubation box, maintained at $37\degc$.
 Cells were observed by phase contrast microscopy and recorded at the time interval of $5\unit{min}$.
+The data for obtaining each distribution are taken from several wells (stated in the figure captions) in a single experiment.

 The cell volumes were evaluated as follows.
 We determined the major axis and the minor axis of each cell, manually, by using a painting software.
-By measuring the axis lengths, we obtained the set of the lengths $L$ and the widths $w$ for all cells.
-We then estimated the volume $v$ of each cell, by assuming the spherocylindrical shape of the cell: $v = \frac{4\pi}{3}\( \frac{w}{2}\)^3 + \pi\( \frac{w}{2}\)^2(L-w)$.
+By measuring the axis lengths, we obtained the set of the length $L_i$ and the width $w_i$ for all cells (indexed by $i$).
 We estimated the uncertainty in manual segmentation at $\pm 0.15\unit{\mu{}m}$.
+However, the measurement of the individual cell widths is less accurate than that of the lengths, essentially because the width depends on the choice of the section of the cell.
+To estimate the cell volume, therefore, we neglected the fluctuation of the width among the cells as follows.
+We measured the width $w_i$ at the center of each cell and took the ensemble average $\expct{w_i}$.
+Together with the cell length $L_i$, we obtained the volume of this cell, $v_i$, by $v_i = \frac{4\pi}{3}\( \frac{\expct{w_i}}{2}\)^3 + \pi\( \frac{\expct{w_i}}{2}\)^2(L_i-\expct{w_i})$.
+Note that the scale invariance holds for the length distribution as well (Supplementary~Fig.~6), which suggests that neglecting the width fluctuation does not affect the main finding of the paper.